Hiram Bingham (Honolulu, 1875-1956) was an academic, explorer, soldier and American Senator, considered to have discovered Machu Picchu.

 The Sacred Valley of the Incas was inhabited by the Incas decades before Machu Picchu.
 Evidence of this can be found in vestiges like Pucaras (fortifications) and Tambos (rest stops on the long network of roads that connected the Inca Empire) that are found along the Vilcabamba mountain chain.
 At that time, Bingham verified the importance of this area given the hundreds of ruins and vestiges of the Inca Empire that existed in the Sacred Valley.

 Melchor Arteaga only spoke Quechua, but he managed to lead them to the place he had understood they were looking for.
-The inhabitants of the place called it “Machu Picchu”, which translated into Spanish is “ancient mountain”, probably alluding to its former inhabitants.
+The inhabitants of the place called it “Machu Picchu”, which translated into English is “ancient mountain”, probably alluding to its former inhabitants.
 That is why Hiram Bingham thought that what he had found was Vilcabamba, which he called “The Lost City of the Incas” and not Machu Picchu.

 Once they reached Machu Picchu, Bingham soon realized the spectacular discovery he had made.
 An extraordinary example of engineering and architecture, totally unknown to the western world of that time.